scifir/scifir-chemistry/TO-DO.md

 ## BIOCHEMISTRY (5)

-- TODO: lipids can be triglycerides or steroids
+- TODO: check what to do with the nucleic acids
-- TODO: creation of carbohidrates as instance of molecule class
+- TODO: add protein_type
 - TODO: protein class with special format to store and load it
 - TODO: molecule::is_biochemical()
 - TODO: for movement modeling, with one instance is enough, and use position coordinates and rotation coordinates to store the data of each protein